FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 * Billing may be confusing and take some time to get used to.

 These limitations may be acceptable initially, but eventually you may need a feature not provided by Firebase, such as a unique login provider or the OAuth device grant.
-Or perhaps you want more control over the location of your data, or a more typical testing and deploymet setup.
+Or perhaps you want more control over the location of your data, or a more typical testing and deployment setup.

 For whatever reason, you may decide you need to move your customer and user data from Firebase.
 Let's take a look at how you might do so.